rohangc/GVimConfiguration/Readme.md

     2. Install the following software and ensure that Vim and all these binaries are accessible via your 'PATH' environment variable:
         a.
 Git
+        b. curl
+        c. clang - the same architecture as that of your Vim (x86/x64)
         d.
 Python - the same architecture as that of your Vim (x86/x64)
         e. ctags
+        f. cmake
+        g.
+Microsoft Visual C++ to build 'YouCompleteMe'.
+The Express edition will suffice.

     3. Invoke a command window (ensure that git.exe is in your system path) or invoke a "Git Shell".
        From within this command window, do the following: